 16 Things You Need to Know About the Kumon Franchise

-6. Since its founding in 1958 by Toru Kumon, a high school math teacher in Japan who set out to create study aids for his son, the Kumon Method’s global reach has grown exponentially.
-Over four million students have taken part in the program globally across 51 countries and regions.
-In 2019, enrollment numbers continue to grow, surpassing 420,000 students across North America since Kumon’s inception.
+3. Since its founding in 1958 by Toru Kumon, a high school math teacher in Japan who set out to create study aids for his son, Kumon has grown exponentially.
+With presence in 55 countries and counting, Kumon has over 4 million students enrolled at over 25,000 learning centers and continues to grow each year.